 To learn more, see our article Paying the Rent.

 What does it mean to use my rental unit carefully and responsibly?

-Because your right to live in your rental unit is temporary under the contract you signed with the landlord, you must use it responsibly.
+Because your right to live in your rental unit is temporary, under the lease you signed with the landlord, you must use it responsibly.

 This is a general obligation and it covers the unit's accessories and all aspects of its use.
 This means that you must do the following:

 - Repair any damage due to deterioration.
 But if you can prove that the damage was not your fault, you won’t have to repair the damage.